stephenslab/mashr/README.md

 ```

 For Mac and Windows, usually the package is precompiled, so no
-compiler setup is required.
-If you have Linux, and in some rare cases,
+additional compiler setup is required.
+If you have Linux, and in some
-you will need to make sure that your R installation is properly set up
+other rare cases, you will need to make sure that your R installation
-to compile packages with C++ source; in particular, the C++ compiler
+is properly set up to compile packages with C++ source; in particular,
-programs supported by your version of R should be installed on your
+the C++ compiler programs supported by your version of R should be
-computer, and R should be correctly configured to call these compilers
+installed on your computer, and R should be correctly configured to
-when installing packages from source.
-For more information, see the
+call these compilers when installing packages from source.
+For more
-[CRAN documentation][cran-docs].
+information, see the [CRAN documentation][cran-docs].

 Alternatively, you may use [devtools][devtools] to install the latest
 version of mashr from GitHub: